JustSift/ReSift/docs/main-concepts/whats-a-fetch.md

 Similar to how you need to have a product listing before you place an order, you first need to have a fetch defined before you make a request.

 To define a fetch, use the function `defineFetch` from ReSift.
+Take a look at this next code example to get a sneak peak in to how to define a fetch.

+> Don't get too caught up in the example just yet.
+In the next section, we'll go in depth into [how to define a fetch](./how-to-define-fetches.md).

 `makePersonFetch.js`